CristobalHdz/CristobalPortafolio_SecondHw/README.md

 This section is where I decided to make it as expectacular as possible.
 I wanted to try my best at it.
 The cards flip when you hover over them(PC) or press the card(mobile).
 I took inspiration from ideas and took the coding information from w3schools(referenced below).

 ## Contact Me
-This was a plain contact form, taken form w3schools, and applied to my portafolio.
+This was a plain contact form, taken form w3schools, and applied to my porfolio.
 I could not come with a better way to format it so I just gave it some tweaks.

 # References
-`Main idea for the portafolio:` https://www.pinterest.es/pin/502221795956721823/
+`Main idea for the porfolio:`
+https://www.pinterest.es/pin/502221795956721823/

 `Website to get HEX and RGB colors:`